man-jo/man-jo.github.io/RESUME.md

 ## {{< iconify streamline-color:user-profile-focus >}} [About]{.char-color} me
 * 14 years of experience in bioinformatics, omics data analysis, machine learning, and clinical biostatistics.
-* Expert data analyst for RNAseq, scRNAseq, long-read sequencing, biomarker discovery, GWAS.
+* Expert data analyst for RNAseq, scRNAseq, long-read sequencing, biomarker data analysis, GWAS.
 * Expert R programmer with working knowledge of Python and extensive use of bioinformatics tools & methods.
-* Strong experience in scientific writing and communication with a wide variety of audience (researchers, clinicians, investors).
+* Strong experience in scientific writing & communication for a variety of audiences (researchers, clinicians, investors).
 * Focus areas: immuno-oncology, cardiology, neurology, rare diseases.